MrButtons26/EntertainmenAppBE/README.md

 ### Backend Setup

-1.  **Clone the Repository:** Start by cloning the Entertainment App repository to your local machine.
+1.  **Clone the Repository:** Start by cloning the EntertainmentAppBE repository to your local machine.

     ```sh
     git clone https://github.com/MrButtons26/EntertainmentAppBE.git